lordnull/rec2json/README.md

 ## Features

-Features that are not full implemented are marked with (WIP).

 * Resulting modules can be used as parameterized modules or pure erlang.
 * Limited type checking on json -> record conversion.
 * Atom 'undefined' fields in records optionally skipped or set to null.